Polish court ruling undermines Poland's last coal power plant plan

-WARSAW, Aug 1 (Reuters) - A Polish district court has ruled as invalid last year’s decision by state-run utility Enea to join a project to build a 1 gigawatt (GW) coal-fuelled power plant in cooperation with peer Energa , Enea said on Thursday.
+WARSAW (Reuters) - A Polish district court has ruled as invalid last year’s decision by state-run utility Enea (ENAE.WA) to join a project to build a 1 gigawatt (GW) coal-fueled power plant in cooperation with peer Energa (ENGP.WA), Enea said on Thursday.

 The planned power plant at Ostroleka in north-east Poland was supposed to be the last coal-based project in the coal-dependent country, the energy minister had said.